quangv/docs/src/doc/manual/development/monaca_ide/overview.rst

 - refresh the Preview window.

 - change the display device's screen by clicking on the :guilabel:`Configure` icon in that tab.
-Then, you will see a drop-down list of different devices such as iPad, iPhone, Galaxy, Nexus and so on.
+Then, you will see a drop-down list of different devices such as iPad, iPhone, and Nexus.
 You can change the orientation of the screen as well.

 - detach/attach the Preview window.